iurii-m/MorDeephy/README.md

 Some data ([FRGC-Morphs](https://www.idiap.ch/en/dataset/frgc-morphs) and [FERET-Morphs](https://www.idiap.ch/en/dataset/feret-morphs) datasets) is now unavailable due to the withdrawal.

-If you find the results of our work useful in your research, please consider to cite the paper:
+If use of our work in your research, please cite the paper in your publications:

 ```
 @article{MorDeephy,